Home - Blog - Single Post

 When to Use Google Ads

-• Your business targets high-intent buyers
+• Targeting high-intent buyers

-• You’re launching time-sensitive promotions
+• Time-sensitive promotions

-• You want to dominate local search results
+• Dominating local search results

-→ Related Service: PPC Campaign Management
+Related Service: PPC Campaign Management

 When to Use Facebook Ads

-• You’re targeting specific demographics or interests
+• Targeting specific demographics or interest groups

-• You want to retarget website visitors
+• Retargeting website visitors

-→ Explore: Social Media Marketing Services
+Explore: Social Media Marketing Services

-Which Is More Cost-Effective?
+Which Platform Is More Cost-Effective?

-ROI depends on your goals:
+Key Insight: ROI depends on your business goals:

 Performance Tracking: What to Measure